shawninder/oauth-provider-demo-prisma/README.md

 ## Providers

+**Warning:** You'll notice I'm using `allowDangerousEmailAccountLinking: true` on the Google and Facebook providers.
+This is safer than the name suggests because these providers verify emails before allow OAuth login.
+For providers where this isn't the case, e-mail verification will have to be implemented manually in a way than prevents any opportunity for account hijacking.
+Similarly, if you want to support account linking for accounts using different email addresses, that would have to be implemented manually as well.

 ### Google and the Google Ads API
 You will need to add the following values to your environment variables via .env and/or .env.local, all of which you can get / set up in the Google Developer Console:
   - GOOGLE_CLIENT_ID